Depreciation shock! We reveal the UK’s BIGGEST used electric car bargains | Electrifying.com

 Invite to an Electrifying podcast unique where we'll be offering you the lowdown on the utilized electrical automobiles that we believe deal you the most value for your cash.

 The fall in worths was set off by a variety of elements, however arguably the biggest was Tesla's choice to lower new rates by thousands of pounds.
-This had an instant knock-on effect on the used market and shockwaves through the industry.
+This had an instant knock-on effect on the market and shockwaves through the industry.

 Sign Up With Ginny and Tom as they discuss the list and select which deals are worth choosing and which ought to be prevented.